Moist and delicious cinnamon banana bread packed full of banana flavour. No matter how you like your banana bread this one is for you!

 - Add the oil, yoghurt and vanilla extract, mix until just combined

-- Sift the flour, baking powder, baking soda and salt into the egg mixture
+- Sift the flour, baking powder, baking soda, salt and cinnamon into the egg mixture

 - Mix on low speed until just combined